WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/installing_config_profile.md

 Ad-Blocker: Blocks most online Ads and Trackers

-Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile.
+Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile as you need to set it up using the VPN Guide later

 ## [Installing the Config Profile](whysoooofurious.netlify.app)
-1. Go to the downloads tab then select the Config Profile you would like to install
+1. Go to the downloads tab then select the Config Profile you would like to install based on what you want

 2. Click on Download, and the profile should be imported into settings automatically

-3. If you are switching from another profile, you should enable Airplane Mode to prevent DNS leaks

-4. Now, open settings and go to General > VPN & Device Management and install the downloaded profile
+3. Now, open settings and go to General > VPN & Device Management and install the downloaded profile

-5. It should now automatically be enabled
+4. It should now automatically be enabled

-6. If you're using the madNS Config Profile and looking to use a VPN alongside, make sure to follow the VPN guide
+5. If you're using the madNS Config Profile and looking to use a VPN alongside, make sure to follow the VPN guide

 6. Now you can continue on to install any sideloaders